 7. Meeting with the CSSE Representative

-Upon a final decision (either via confession, after the integrity committee decision, or after the decision of the rules and discipline committee in the case of an unsuccessful appeal) the student will meet with a CSSE representative (i.e. Department Head, Assistant Department Head, Instructor) who will provide appropriate guidance to the student regarding the implications of this violation of academic integrity and strategies for avoiding such actions in the future.
+Upon a final decision (either via confession, after the integrity committee decision, or after the decision of the rules and discipline committee in the case of an unsuccessful appeal) the student will meet with a CSSE representative (i.e. Department Head, Associate Department Head, Instructor) who will provide appropriate guidance to the student regarding the implications of this violation of academic integrity and strategies for avoiding such actions in the future.

 What Constitutes Academic Misconduct